Green Hill Fort: History

 Accompanied by Scratchley, Jervois completed his investigation of New South Wales defences by the end of May and planned to go to the other colonies.
 At Melbourne in June he was notified of his promotion to Governor of the Colony of South Australia (he had been Governor of the Straits Settlements in Malaya).
 On 2 October Jervois arrived in South Australia from Melbourne on H.M.S.
 Sapphire and was sworn in.

 After Jervois was appointed governor of South Australia, Scratchley became commissioner of defences in 1878, covering in time all six colonies and New Zealand.
 His plans were thorough and were largely implemented, so that by 1885 he was satisfied that "the colonies, excepting New Zealand, are fairly well prepared".
 His ideas had changed little since 1860 although he was aware of technological improvements.
-Scrtachley believed that land defence works should be near key ports, advocated torpedoes for offence and submarine mines for defence, supported the obstruction of shipping channels and argued for a limited number of paid volunteers, sufficient to repel minor invasions.
+Scratchley believed that land defence works should be near key ports, advocated torpedoes for offence and submarine mines for defence, supported the obstruction of shipping channels and argued for a limited number of paid volunteers, sufficient to repel minor invasions.
 The clearest statements of his views appear in the evidence he gave to the 1881 Commission on New South Wales Defences, of which he was vice-president and chairman of the military sub-committee.
 He retained his belief that threats to Australia were limited, because of British sea power: volunteer land forces with able officers were needed only "to meet the contingency of the naval defences not meeting the enemy at sea".
 Opposed to copying the system of training British regulars, he argued that Australian fighting conditions would be different.
 Well aware of the difficulties of obtaining support for defence spending, he saw his central problem as the establishment of an effective force "at the lowest possible cost".
 Scratchley retired from active military service on 1 October 1882 as honorary major-general, but was still employed by the Colonial Office as defence adviser for Australia.

 Jervois had identified the principal threat to Queensland security as an attack from the sea on the major ports (Brisbane, Rockhampton and Maryborough), to secure supplies and coal, not permanent occupation.
 Recognising the strategic position of Thursday Island at the northern entrance to Australian waters, he suggested a telegraph station be established there.
 In 1881 Scratchley recommended its fortification, identifying it as the connecting link between Australia and Asia.
 He stressed that in any Australian national scheme of defence, a fortified coaling station in the north was essential.
 However, Scratchley's recommendation was too costly for Queensland alone to implement.